Have You Heard (The Moody Blues song)

 "Have You Heard" is a 1969 song by the progressive rock band the Moody Blues.
 Written by the band's keyboardist Mike Pinder, "Have You Heard" is actually a two-part song, and both parts were recorded and released in 1969 on the Moody Blues Album On the Threshold of a Dream.

+Ronnie Aldrich did an instrumental cover of the song in his album The Way We Were (1974).

-This song was used at the beginning and end of the winter finale episode of Marvel's Agents of S.H.I.E.L.D. on 21 February 2017.
+This song was used at the beginning and end of the winter finale episode, "Self Control" of Agents of S.H.I.E.L.D. on 21 February 2017.